Restoring detailed balance in non-Hermitian Markov processes: Conclusion

 \section{Conclusion}

-Stochastic systems are ubiquitous in data analysis.
+Stochastic systems are ubiquitous in data analysis and modelling in natural and social sciences.
 They encode the dynamics of quantities of interest, together with the effects created by fluctuations.
 In general, the complete treatment of general stochastic process can be simplified under certain assumptions.
 For instance, compartmental epidemiological models with $m$ states are described by $m$ equations, instead of $m^{2N}$, under the key assumption of statistical independence.
 For finite or non-trivial noise, one must consider the full problem, leading to entropy production in a setting away from equilibrium.
 In this context, the direct use of entropy measures often leads to scenarios where the entropy production becomes negative, contrasting with our naive expectation of an ever growing entropy, and thus a time arrow.
 Instead, the lack of time reversibility significantly amplifies uncertainty production, captured by log-ratios for the forward and backward paths in the phase space.

-Dyson maps restore temporal reversibility, transforming a non-Hermitian stochastic process into a Hermitian model with a physical interpretation.
-Our approach builds from rotations $\Lambda$ in the algebra with goal to suppress non-Hermitian contributions.
+Dyson maps restore temporal reversibility, transforming a non-Hermitian stochastic process into a Hermitian model with a physical interpretation. { In other words, the transformed system acquires new transitions as if subjected to new interactions.
+For instance, the decay problem becomes a spin system under magnetic fields, from which one can calculate, with support of the metric, any stochastic observable from the original system (see Appendix~\ref{app:decay}).} Our approach builds from rotations $\Lambda$ in the algebra with goal to suppress non-Hermitian contributions.
 Our findings also show that such systems have a strictly positive entropy production, and the equilibrium state can be calculated by traditional optimization procedures.
 This feature opens up venues to calculate statistics for very slow processes or to combat critical slowing down in numerical simulations.

 Following our approach, a formal connection emerges between stochastic processes and quantum dynamics through a Wick rotation of time if the eigenvalues $\{\lambda\} \in \mathbb{R}$ and $\lambda \geqslant 0$.
 Namely, Eq.~(\ref{eq:master}) takes the same mathematical form as a Schrödinger equation via $t \rightarrow i\tau$.
 The connection becomes clear if one recalls that the time evolution of the probability densities occurs simultaneously across all configurations.
 Of course, there are subtle differences that arise due to the manner that probabilities are calculated in both formulations.
 The coefficients $P_\ell(t) $ are probabilities in stochastic processes, in contrast to the squared norm in quantum systems.
 This difference excludes all the quantum effects related to superposition, and also ties the probability interpretation in the stochastic process to a single basis.
 The analogy suggests quantum simulators can be used to tackle hard day-to-day classical stochastic systems where noise and fluctuations take a prominent role in hard-to-solve problems \cite{epidemics-wangPhysRevApplied2023}.